Marañón sparrow

-Taxonomy
+Taxonomy and systematics

-The Marañón sparrow was formally described in 1880 by the Polish zoologist Władysław Taczanowski based on a single specimen that had been collected by the Polish zoologist Jan Sztolcman at Callacatein in the Department of Cajamarca of northern Peru.
-Taczanowski coined the binomial name Arremon nigriceps where the specific epithet combines the Latin niger meaning "black" with -ceps meaning "-headed".
-This sparrow was formerly considered by many ornithologists to be a subspecies of the black-capped sparrow (Arremon abeillei) but is now treated as a separate species based on the differences in plumage and vocalizations as well as the significant genetic divergence.
+The Maranon sparrow was formally described in 1880 by the Polish zoologist Władysław Taczanowski based on a single specimen that had been collected by the Polish zoologist Jan Sztolcman at Callacatein in the Department of Cajamarca of northern Peru.
+Taczanowski coined the binomial Arremon nigriceps where the specific epithet combines the Latin niger meaning "black" with -ceps meaning "-headed".